Ancient13/bc-intelligence-knowledge/domains/chris-config/configuration-file-formats.md

 enable_diagnostic_tools: true
 ```

-**What this does:** Complete organization setup with company, team, and project layers.
+**What this does:** Complete organization setup with company, team, and project layers using Azure CLI authentication.

 ## Configuration Schema Reference